Boehringer-Ingelheim/dv.listings/README.md

 ## Jumping Feature

-When this feature is enabled, users can click on the right-most "Details" column to drill down on details related to a specific subject.
+When this feature is enabled, users can click on the subject identifier column to drill down on details related to a specific subject.
 To see a working example, please refer to the "Communication_jumping_feature" vignette.